binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 G>
 G> 4) and the page redirects to the real accounts.google.com.
 G>
+G> Now if you have a look in the `/var/www/harvester_<yyyy-mm-dd HH:mm:ss.n>.txt` file, you'll find the targets credentials.

+T> ## Crafting Emails with SET
+T>
-G> SET provides the ability to craft emails with spoofed from address.
+T> SET provides the ability to craft emails with spoofed from address.
 You just need to install and configure sendmail.

 {#people-identify-infectious-media}
 ### Infectious Media